Why we chose to visit Ireland with kids – and you should too

 When to travel to Ireland

-Early June 2016.
-We experienced gorgeous weather and minimal crowds.
-Early summer might be the best time of year to visit Ireland!
+We visited in early June 2016.
+We experienced gorgeous weather and minimal crowds, though our family who visited the same week in 2017 we welcomed by rain and cold.
+I’d still hedge my bets on early summer as the best time of year to visit Ireland!

 How to get to Ireland and how to get around Ireland